mirochaj/ares/doc/example_inline_analysis.rst

     blob_names = [['tau_e'], ['cgm_h_2', 'igm_Tk', 'dTb']]

 The blobs ares sorted by their dimensionality: the first sublist contains the names of all scalar blobs, while the second contains the 1-D blobs.
 Important question: how do you know the names of blobs?
 The scalar blobs, in this case just ``tau_e`` (the CMB optical depth) are all *attributes* of the ``Global21cm`` simulation class (well, really of ares.analysis.Global21cm, but they get inherited).
-The 1-D blobs are all names of *ares* fields: see :doc:`fields` for more information.
+The 1-D blobs are all names of *ARES* fields: see :doc:`fields` for more information.

 Now, for the 1-D blobs we also need to provide a sequence of redshifts at which to save each quantity: